Selection and Filling Positions

 - Part time and temporary agency employees in the available position have no seniority.

 Making an Offer

 - A written offer of employment is not necessary.

-- For CWA covered position at Northwest, the Human Resources office will notify the selected candidate.
+- For Non-Exempt CWA covered positions at Northwest, the human resources office will notify the selected candidate.

 Post Offer Pre-Employment

 - Once a job offer is made and employee has accepted, employment is contingent upon completion of the following:

 - Motor Vehicle Record Check: if driving is required

 - At IUPUI the satisfactory completion of a pre-employment health evaluation, which may include a drug screening, is required prior to reporting for work for individuals hired for work in the dental school, laboratory, hospital, or clinical areas.
 Candidates cannot work until the satisfactory results of the health evaluation have been released by IUPUI Health Services.

 - Drug Screen: if required